ArjunJadeja/Connect/README.md

 <h1 align="center">Connect</h1>

 <p align="center">
-Connect is an android app which helps you to connect with people according to their realtime state.
+🔗Connect is an android app which helps you to connect with people according to their realtime state.
 </p>

 ## Preview